Asymptotic Analysis of an Abstract Stochastic Scheme for Solving Monotone Inclusions: Introduction

 \section{Introduction}

-The object of the present paper is to establish the convergence of a broad class of stochastic operator splitting methods for solving multivariate composite monotone inclusions in Hilbert spaces.
+The object of the present paper is to study the asymptotic behavior of an abstract stochastic scheme for solving a broad class of monotone inclusion problems in Hilbert spaces.
 As in the deterministic methods unified in \cite{Acnu24}, our analysis is articulated around the following two-operator abstract model.

 \begin{problem} Let $\HS$ be a separable real Hilbert space, let $\WS\colon\HS\to 2^{\HS}$ be maximally monotone, let $\upalpha\in\RPP$, and let $\mathsf{C}\colon\HS\to\HS$ be $\upalpha$-cocoercive and such that $\ZS=\zer(\WS+\mathsf{C})\neq\emp$.
 The task is to